 Now that you have measured your rooms, it’s time for a very important step: overage.
 When floors are installed, there are cuts, waste, mistakes, etc. that need to be accounted for when buying material.
 It is common for people to think, “I’ll just buy a couple of extra boxes.”
 Sometimes that’s not enough, depending on the size of the job!
 An industry-standard way of adding overage is to add 10% on top of your true measurement.
 So in our example with Jim, his true measurement is 266 SQFT.
 So by adding 10% on top of that, we get about 293 SQFT.
 Simply multiply your true measurement by “1.1” to get the amount plus overage.
 Now, when Jim goes to the store, he can confidently let the salesmen know how much flooring he needs.

-Step Two – Pick Which Type of Flooring is Best for You
+Pick Which Type of Flooring is Best For you!

 So, you have the measurements!
 Now it’s time to go pick out your floors.
 But maybe you have never bough floors, so you have no idea what the different types of floors are.
 Or maybe it has just been a while and you could use a refresher.
 No worries, check out this chart below to pick a floor that works best for you!

 Now this fun part: go out and buy some new floors!
 Once you have found your proper measurements and what type of floor you want for your space, you can go into any store sounding like a pro!
 Our friend Jim, for example, could walk into his favorite flooring store (ahem, The Last Inventory) and say